Skip to content

 Dr. Josiah Bartlett | Frontier Doctor and Governor

 Dr. Bartlett began his career as a the sole doctor in a frontier town before he had even turned 21.
 During an outbreak of what was then called throat distemper (most likely strep throat), he used the scientific method to demonstrate that Peruvian bark could relieve the symptoms long enough for the patient to recover.
-When uprisings against British rule began, he supported the cause, even at great personal loss (his home was burnt down by his opposition).
+When uprisings against British rule began, he supported the rebels, even at great personal loss (his home was burnt down by the opposition).
 After successful representation at the Continental Congress, he went on to be elected as the Governor of New Hampshire, where one of his first acts was to recognize the New Hampshire Medical Society.

 Dr. Lyman Hall | Pastor, Doctor, and Governor